How regularly you should change your air filters could depend on the following:

-Or, if you reside a more rural spot or less occupied house (like a vacation residence) and there are a reduced number of cars around, yearly might be frequent enough.
+Or, if you reside a more country location or less occupied house (like a vacation residence) and there are a reduced number of cars around, annually could be regular enough.

-Here are averages that can help you know how frequently you should change the air filter at your residence:
+Here are averages that might help you know how frequently you should change the air filter at your house:

 - Vacation home or lone occupant and no pets or allergies: every 6–12 months